avinaxhroy/Tempo/README.md

 - Uses Android's `NotificationListenerService` to detect media events.
 - Automatically filters out system alerts, podcasts, and audiobooks to keep your music stats accurate.

-### 💻 Desktop & Browser Sync
+### 💻 Browser Sync
-Sync music played on your PC, Mac, Linux machine, or browser to your phone over your local network:
+Sync music played on your web browser directly to your phone over your local network:
-- **Tauri Desktop Satellite**: Runs in the system tray and captures system now-playing audio events on macOS, Windows, and Linux.
-- **Browser Extension**: An advanced companion extension that uses direct audio-element timing and tab URLs to track music on web players.
+- **Browser Extension**: An advanced companion extension that uses direct audio-element timing and tab URLs to track music on web players (YouTube Music, Spotify, SoundCloud, etc.).
-- **Secure Pairing**: Scan a QR code on your phone to pair instantly via mDNS.
-Payloads are signed with HMAC-SHA256 signatures for security over WiFi.
+- **Local Pairing**: Easily pair the extension with your phone over WiFi.
+Payloads are signed with HMAC-SHA256 signatures to ensure security and data integrity.

 ### 📱 Home Screen Widgets
 - **Glance Widgets**: 7 distinct Android home screen widgets including heatmaps, now-playing, progress milestones, and recommendations.